node-red/node-red.github.io/docs/faq/interacting-with-arduino.md

 ### Arduino Cloud

-[Arduino Cloud](https://cloud.arduino.cc) allows to interact with IoT devices by using APIs.
+[Arduino Cloud](https://cloud.arduino.cc) allows to interact with Arduino boards registered as Internet-Of-Things devices.
 Nodes are available to be installed in the palette to easily poll data from IoT devices, or receive real-time notifications (see https://flows.nodered.org/node/@arduino/node-red-contrib-arduino-iot-cloud for details and installation).